Channing-Zeng/Reporting_Suite/docs/variant_filtering.md

 Evidence insufficient to classify as actionable or justify using in patient treatment decision at this time.
 - Moderate impact mutation (missense, inframe indels)
 - Reported in ClinVar with `CLNSIG` = `0` (_Uncertain significance_) or `255` (_other_)
-- Any silent unknown mutations are reported as `silent` in the `Reason` column (and reproted for driver analysis that compares mutations with silent background)
+- Any silent unknown mutations are reported as `silent` in the `Reason` column (and reported for driver analysis that compares mutations with silent background)

 #### Allele frequency thresholds
 The AF thresholds are set: